near/docs/docs/4.tools/fastauth-sdk.md

 ]
 ```

-Optionally, if we need to generate additional access keys for the `$FUNDED_ACCOUNT`, run the following command N times.
-Note that this will generate keys for implicit accounts, but we'll then tie them to `$FUNDED_ACCOUNT`.
+Optionally, if you need to generate additional access keys for the `$FUNDED_ACCOUNT`, run the following command N times.
+Note that this will create keys for implicit accounts, but we'll then tie them to `$FUNDED_ACCOUNT`.

 ```bash
 near generate-key